aarontheadmin/aarontheadmin.github.io/_tabs/about.md

 1. Startup of live streaming events (with minimal input prompts).
 2. Unattended shutdown driven by specified countdown timer or audio level.
 3. Ship multitrack file to processing computer to:
-   i.
-Create single tracks (per language). ii.
-Create and tag MP3 and archive quality files based on metadata stored online. iii.
-Upload all files and enable access for worldwide audience. iiii.
-Transfer multitrack file for backup.
+    1. Create single tracks (per language).
+    2. Create and tag MP3 and archive quality files based on metadata stored online.
+    3. Upload all files and enable access for worldwide audience.
+    4. Transfer multitrack file for backup.

 ### In Conclusion